I was barely seventeen years old when a new world opened before my eyes.

 I met amazing people, lived new experiences and found a "path" in my readings and my music.
 My adult life had begun.

-The time had come to meet Nietzsche, Artaud, Rimbaud, Büchner, Jarry, Cioran, Wittgestein, Moles, Deleuze, Sollers, Proust, Derrida, Bataille, Klossowski, David Bowie, Lou Reed... so many things to be thankful for.Then they went to live to Spain and I too -a couple of years later, where we continued friendship and learning.
+The time had come to meet Nietzsche, Artaud, Rimbaud, Büchner, Jarry, Cioran, Wittgestein, Moles, Deleuze, Sollers, Proust, Derrida, Bataille, Klossowski, Bernhard, Bowie, Reed... so many things to be thankful for.Then they went to live to Spain and I too -a couple of years later, where we continued friendship and learning.

 From Roberto I learned to see Dramatic Functions.